 Conclusion

-Although there are various ways to safeguard employees, filing a labor court complaint can be very significant in safeguarding employee rights in professional ethics as it entails professionalism.
-Complaints also have to be filed in accordance with the labor laws and some assistance may be sought from legal professionals in case there are grievances.
-There are notable incidents that greatly stress on legitimate means of resolving issues and the constructive dialogue in resolving the disputes peacefully demonstrated during the maruti Suzuki strike Samsung workers’ protest.
+Although there are various ways to safeguard employees, filing a labour court complaint can be very significant in safeguarding employee rights in professional ethics, as it entails professionalism.
+Complaints also have to be filed in accordance with the labour laws, and some assistance may be sought from legal professionals in case there are grievances.
+There are notable incidents that greatly stress on legitimate means of resolving issues and the constructive dialogue in resolving the disputes peacefully demonstrated during the Maruti Suzuki strike Samsung workers’ protest.

 Share on